blackcodherbootcamp/unit01-homework-github-starter-course/newfile.md

+## How CBF Bootcamp is going so far

 Currently learning about Git and GitHub

 Last week, I was able to learn about Windows Command Line and the different commands used.